CloudifySource/Cloudify-iTests-Deployer/README.md

 	1. build number
 	2. version
 	3. milestone
-	4. suite number (the number to divied the suite by)
+	4. suite number (the number to divide the suite by)
 	5. suite name
 	6. suite type
 	7. include tests regex